krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmind.rst

     kadmind's ACL (access control list) tells it which principals are allowed to perform administration actions.
 The pathname to the ACL file can be specified with the **acl_file** kdc.conf variable;
-    by default, it is ``/usr/local/var/krb5kdc/kadm5.acl``.
-The
-    syntax of the ACL file is specified in the ACL FILE SYNTAX section below.
+    by default, it is |kdcdir|\ ``/kadm5.acl``.
+The syntax of the ACL file is specified in the ACL FILE SYNTAX section below.

     If the kadmind ACL file is modified, the kadmind daemon needs to be restarted for changes to take effect.